-Student Name: Directions: Complete the following questions based on the practice area you are observing.
-These questions are meant to assist you in gaining an understanding about each of the practice areas listed below prior to your first visit.
-P visit.
-Please utilize your occupational therapy books and the AOTA website to obtain this information prior to your co your community experience.
-We strongly encourage discussing your findings with your supervisor.
-Physic Physical Disabilities (score) 1.
-What behaviors and symptoms might you see when observing a patient who has sustained a stroke?
+Student N Student Name: Facility Na ıme: Fieldwork Educator(s) Name e: Educator v will sign their name cility.
+The Fieldwork ned in to the instructor, Date of Visit Hour Arrived Hour Departed Total Hours for Supervisor Signature Day Signature I have hon experience he required 4 hours of observation at the fieldwork site for th ne community Signature of Student Sign: ature of Fieldwork E ducator comm unity experience observations and assignments.
+Al Disabilities What behaviors and symptoms might you see when observing a patient who has sustained a stroke?
 2. What is the difference between quadriplegia and paraplegia?
 3. What are two activities a person who has had a total hip replacement might not be able to do?
 4. What are two activities you could do with a patient who has decreased upper extremity strength?
 5. Can a person who has a physical disability, such as a spinal cord injury, live independently or does the person need to live in a facility where they have assistance?
-Pediat (score) rics(score) What behaviors and symptoms might you observe in a child diagnosed with cerebral palsy? · 1.
+Pediat (score) 1.
 What behaviors and symptoms might you observe in a child diagnosed with cerebral palsy?
-What behaviors and symptoms might you observe in a child diagnosed with attention deficit 1.
-What behaviors and symptoms might you observe in a child diagnosed with cerebral palsy?
-What behaviors and symptoms might you observe in a child diagnosed with attention deficit hyperactivity disorder?
-What are two activities a therapist could use to develop the fine motor skills needed to address a child's
+2. What behaviors and symptoms might you observe in a child diagnosed with attention deficit hyperactivity disorder?
+3. What are two activities a therapist could use to develop the fine motor skills needed to address a child's difficulty with handwriting?
+4. What communication strategies (verbal and non-verbal) does a therapist use to present activities to a child?
+5. Are children with physical disabilities allowed in school classrooms with non-disabled children?
+Geriatr (score)